Explore this course:

 evaluation of the design, the realisation of the air vehicle and its subsequent testing, followed by a review and proposals for design improvements.
 The module will be largely self-directed - you will be expected to work outside of your current knowledge and understanding in solving this challenging engineering problem so considerable independence, initiative and creative and critical thinking will be required.

 The project is designed to develop your technical knowledge and understanding, technical and personal skills and an appreciation of the wider context of their studies.
 It gives you the opportunity to apply and develop further their knowledge and skills by applying them to a specific problem area.
 It is also intended to develop a greater level of your independence.
 The specific aims of the project are to:-provide you with the freedom to explore possible solutions to real engineering problems, allowing you to demonstrate your understanding of practical aerospace engineering.-enable you to exercise independent thought and judgement in conducting a technical investigation.60 credits

-- Flight Dynamics and Control
+- Aircraft Dynamics and Control